 Happy birthday, mama.
 I love you.
 Enjoy your rest with the Lord who loves you and has claimed you from all eternity.

-Rest eternal grant unto Margaret, O Lord, and let perpetual light shine upon her.
-May her soul and the souls of all the faithful departed, through the mercy of God, rest in peace and rise in glory.
+Rest eternal grant unto Margaret, O Lord, and let light perpetual shine upon her.
+May she, with all the faithful departed, through the mercy of God, rest in peace and rise in glory.
 Amen.